awesomerank/awesomerank.github.io/lists/ipfs/awesome-ipfs.md

 * [Blokaly](https://www.blokaly.com) - A badge issuing, sharing and display platform based on IPFS.
 * [Boards](https://ipfs.io/ipns/boards.ydns.eu) - Distributed social platform that runs in the browser.
 [GitHub ★140 ⏳1Y](https://github.com/fazo96/ipfs-boards)
 * [Cohort ★15 ⏳1Y](https://github.com/zignig/cohort) - A golang app to preset a threejs interface and get all of its assets out of IPFS.
+* [Computes](https://computes.io) - Computes.io is a distributed supercomputer powered by IPFS.
 * [dapple](https://github.com/nexusdev/dapple) - Dapple is a Solidity developer multitool designed to manage the growing complexity of interconnected smart contract systems.
 * [digx](https://www.dgx.io/) - Digix is an asset-tokenisation platform built on Ethereum and IPFS.
+* [dtube](https://d.tube) - Distributed video sharing with steem.it intergrations, using ipfs for backend storage.
 * [Ethlance](http://ethlance.com) - First completely decentralised job market platform built on Ethereum and IPFS.
 [Github](https://github.com/madvas/ethlance)
 * [git-ipfs-rehost ★76 ⏳1Y](https://github.com/whyrusleeping/git-ipfs-rehost) - A script to rehost your git repos in ipfs.
 * [Global Upload](https://globalupload.io/) - File transportation service for IPFS, upload files to the future of distributed web.